-6 'The darkness' is characteristic of Satan's kingdom.
+1 "The darkness" is characteristic of Satan's kingdom.
 Those who promote humanistic, relativistic, materialistic ideas and values in the church are really 'party-crashers', agents of Satan's kingdom.
 Jude's description of such people could scarcely be more violent or abusive-they have a special spot reserved in a really black corner of the darkness, throughout eternity.
 Servants of Satan who pretend to be Christians are too despicable for words.

-7 Since I believe that Jude was inspired by the Holy Spirit in writing this letter, then I understand that Enoch, the seventh from Adam, actually did write a prophecy and copies still existed in Jude's day.
+2 Since I believe that Jude was inspired by the Holy Spirit in writing this letter, then I understand that Enoch, the seventh from Adam, actually did write a prophecy and copies still existed in Jude's day.
+Note that this affirms the historicity/accuracy of the Genesis genealogy.
+If Enoch wrote, Adam also wrote, and their writings were preserved in Noah's Ark, becoming available for use by Moses and others.
 If the language spoken before the Flood was a type of Hebrew, as I assume, then Jude could easily read it.
 No copies of this prophecy in Hebrew are known today, though Jews are reported to have used one as late as the 13th century A.D.
 A few supposed copies in other languages have been found.

-8 There is no definite article with 'spirit', so Jude is probably not referring to the Holy Spirit here.
+3 There is no definite article with "spirit", so Jude is probably not referring to the Holy Spirit here.
 He says that the people being described are characterized by soul, not having a spirit.
 In which case, the reference is to humanoids, the offspring of demons with women; like it was in the days of Noah (note Genesis 6:4-"and also afterward").
-Don't forget our Lord's words in Matthew 24:37.
+Do not forget our Lord's words in Matthew 24:37.
 If/since there are such humanoids among us today, our total ignorance on the subject is having very serious consequences in the culture at large.
+For more on this subject, please see my article, "As were the days of Noah", available from my website: www.prunch.org.

-9 This is an interesting concept; we are to keep ourselves in God's love.
+4 This is an interesting concept; we are to keep ourselves in God's love.
 Two of the means toward that end are given in verse 20.

-10 Our final entrance into eternal life is stated to derive from our Lord's mercy.
+5 Our final entrance into eternal life is stated to derive from our Lord's mercy.

-11 Verses 22 and 23 have given all sorts of exercise to commentators (and to copyists who produced Greek manuscripts, before them).
+6 Verses 22 and 23 have given all sorts of exercise to commentators (and to copyists who produced Greek manuscripts, before them).
 Considering the violent description that Jude gives to the godless who have sneaked into the church, he presumably intends that such be identified and excluded without ceremony.
 So I take it that verses 22 and 23 refer to people in the church who have been influenced by those godless ones, in varying degrees.
 Some who are still wavering need to be treated with mercy, not harshly (vs. 22).
-Others have pretty well sold out to the values of the godless and are almost to the point of no
+Others have pretty well sold out to the values of the godless and are almost to the point of no return-it will take energetic, if not desperate, action to snatch them from the jaws of hell (vs. 23).
+You cannot 'snatch' without direct contact, and there is the danger of contamination.